 Our Brie Hasselback Sweet Potatoes are the perfect, easy twist on classic sweet potato casserole.
 Crispy edges with a soft, sweet perfectly cheesy interior and of course, plenty of melty butter and brown sugar.
 Super easy, so delicious.

 Butter + brown sugar + brie + sweet potatoes.

 Could you ask for anything more??

 I’d guess we end up making an actual casserole every two to three years, so in the interim years we typically find other creative methods to bring sweet potatoes to the table.
-We’ve had a chipotle sweet potato gratin, mini sweet potato gratins and this year, and these Brie and Brown Sugar Hasselback Potatoes — possibly my favorite sweet potato rendition yet.
+We’ve had a chipotle sweet potato gratin, mini sweet potato gratins and this year, and these Brie Hasselback Potatoes — possibly my favorite sweet potato rendition yet.

 Once the potatoes are almost fully cooked, they’re brushed with more butter, sprinkled with brown sugar, stuffed with brie, sprinkled with more brown sugar and popped back into the oven until the brie is gooey, melted and oozing down the sides of the potatoes.